hypescaler/dev-container-cloud/README.md

 # dev-container-cloud
-VS Code dev container for clouds
+VS Code dev container for clouds (currently only AWS).